A selection of websites which may be of interest

 - Dolaucothi has been the scene of gold mining since Roman times or earlier – also cared for by the National Trust.

-- Herbert’s Quarry on the Black Mountain is the subject of the Calch project.
+- Herbert’s Quarry on the Black Mountain was the subject of the Calch project.